Skip to Content

 Interestingly the word “alligator” comes from the Spanish word “el lagarto,” which means “the lizard.”
 Alligators have lived on Earth for millions of years and are sometimes described as ‘living fossils.’

 An alligator is a crocodilian in the genus Alligator of the family Alligatoridae.
 The two extant species (existing species) are the American alligator and the Chinese alligator.
-Additionally, several extinct species of alligator are known from fossil remains.

 YouTube video